potaesm/KokoDOS/README.md

 https://github.com/user-attachments/assets/85c3ae79-40ed-485c-8d9f-0739e0e50172

 KokoDOS is a project that transforms the excellent [GlaDOS](https://github.com/dnhkng/GlaDOS) project into a more traditional AI voice assistant.
 By leveraging [Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI), KokoDOS provides a realistic, real-time voice interaction experience.
+Additionally, you can share a section of your screen with the assistant and have a conversation about it.

+## How to use vision
-Additionally, you can share an interesting part of your screen with the assistant and have a conversation about it.
-You can ask it to summarize an article you are reading, describe a picture, translate, you name it.
+You can ask the AI to summarize an article you are reading, describe a picture, translate, you name it.
 Press and hold `V` on your keyboard and move the overlay to a section of your screen that you want to share with the AI.
 Release `V` and ask your question!

+Vision was tested on Windows only.
+Feel free to open issues if you run into problems on Linux or macOS.

 ## Installation
 Steps are mostly the same as for GlaDOS.
 Before cloning this repo, install the following: